Callisto13/dotfiles/README.md

 ## First-time usage

+### All
 1. Clone this repo.
+1. Ensure your SSH key is loaded via `ssh-add -l`

+### Mac
 1. Uninstall Shiftit, iTerm, any other cask apps listed in the casks of `common.yml` and `callisto.yml` OR `m-rcd.yml`.
 1. Sign into app store and update xcode.
 Then, open xcode and accept the license.
 Then run `xcode-select --install`.
 You'll need to do this for some inexplicable reason to use the C compiler.
 Remind me again why macOS is so developer-friendly?
-1. Ensure your SSH key is loaded via `ssh-add -l`

 ## Usage
-1. `./run.sh <m|c>`
+1. `./run.sh <m|c|l>`

 ## Currently-required manual steps